Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: System Model

 \section{System Model}

-We work on an MCvD system where communication proceeds in symbol intervals of duration $T_s$.
+We an MCvD system with \eco{an absorbing Rx} where communication proceeds in symbol intervals of duration $T_s$.
 For our channel formulation, $X_t\in\{0,1\}$ denotes the $t$-th symbol with prior $\Pr\{X_t=x\}=p_x$, i.e., $p_0$ represents the probability of sending bit-0.
-At the Tx side when $X_t=1$, the Tx releases $\ntx$ molecules at the start of interval $t$; when $X_t=0$, it releases none.
-Hence, we are considering basic On-Off Keying for the modulation part.
-The number of absorbed molecules by the Rx in the same symbol duration is denoted as $Y_t$.
+We consider a \eco{binary on-off keying} at the Tx side, i.e., when $X_t=1$, the Tx releases $\ntx$ molecules at the start of interval $t$ and if $X_t=0$, it releases none.
+At the Rx side, the number of absorbed molecules in the same symbol duration is denoted as $Y_t$.

-Molecules from emissions in previous intervals arrive over multiple future intervals.
-When the ISI memory order is $m$, we model the signal with $K=m{+}1$ taps:
+Molecules from emissions in previous intervals arrive over future intervals and causes ISI.
+When the ISI memory order is $m$, we model the signal with $K\!=\!m{+}1$ taps:

-which are the per-molecule arrival fractions in each symbol window.
-The corresponding per-molecule variance factors are

-In practice, the ISI memory order $m$ is chosen to realistically capture the channel response.
-In our experiments, $m$ is selected such that the cumulative arrival fraction of the taps accounts for at least $70\%$ of the total ISI memory.